Doc Casey: Brooklyn Superbas

-Detroit
+Detroit Tigers

 Casey became the Tigers starting third baseman in 1900, appearing in 115 games for the club.
 In October 1900, Sporting Life selected Casey as the best fielding third baseman in the American League.

 Casey remained with the Tigers in 1901 and 1902, the team's first two seasons as a major league club.
 In 1901, Casey led the American League in both double plays turned by a third baseman (25) and in errors by a third baseman (58).
 He also ranked second in the American League in 1901 with a career high 324 assists at third base and ninth in the league with 34 stolen bases.

-Chicago
+Chicago Cubs

 Prior to the start of the 1903 season, Casey jumped from the Tigers to the Chicago Cubs.
 He was the Cubs starting third baseman from 1903 to 1905.
 During Casey's three years with the Cubs, he was the fourth member of the infield that included Tinker to Evers to Chance.
 The Cubs finished in third, second, and third place in the National League from 1903 to 1905.
 In 1905, he led all National League third basemen with a .949 fielding percentage.
 He also had the seventh highest defensive Wins Above Replacement rating among all position players – higher even than Evers and Chance.

-Brooklyn
+Brooklyn Superbas (second stint)

 In December 1905, Casey was traded by the Cubs to the Brooklyn Superbas in a deal that sent outfielder Jimmy Sheckard to the Cubs.
 Sheckard was a starter for Cubs teams that won three consecutive pennants from 1906 to 1908.
 Casey, on the other hand, joined a team that had finished in eighth place in 1905.
 Casey became Brooklyn's starting third baseman in both 1906 and 1907.
 During the 1907 season, despite being one of the oldest players in the National League, Casey continued to perform well defensively, compiling the second highest fielding percentage (.955) among the league's third basemen.
 He also compiled a career high 176 putouts at third base in 1907 – the third highest total by any National League third baseman that year.
 Casey appeared in his last major league game on October 5, 1907.